jonsecchis/sicp/README.md

 # sicp

-Structure and Interpretation of Computer Programs
+Exercise files from the book *Structure and Interpretation of Computer Programs.*

-Excersise files from the book.

-## Interpreter
+## Interpreter/Compiler

-So far using the **Gambit Interpreter/Compiler.**
+So far using the *Gambit Interpreter/Compiler.*
-After installing you can run it by calling `gsi` or `gsc`.
+After installing you can run it by calling `gsi` or `gsc` on the command line.